CERT-Polska/mquery/docs/users.md

 ## Role-based permissions

-As of now (v1.3 pre-releases) there are two defined roles:
+There are two predefined permission sets that can be assigned to users:

+ - `admin`: has access to everything, including management features.
+ Can change the service configuration, manage datasets, etc.
+ Users with `admin` role can do everything `user`s can.
  - `user`: has access to the analyst features.
 Can create new search jobs, see and cancel every job, and download matched files.
- - `admin`: has access to the management features.
-Can change the service configuration, manage datasets, etc. Users with `admin` role can do everything `user`s can.

-**Note**: Before the release, `user` role will be improved.
-Right now, normal user can see jobs belonging to other users.
+In the current version, users can see and browse all jobs in the system.

+This role names are considered stable, and will continue to work in the future.

+User permissions are then split in more fine-grained permissions:
+ - `can_view_queries`: Can view a query with a given ID, and matched files.
+ - `can_manage_queries`: Can create, stop, and delete queries.
+ - `can_list_queries`: Can list queries (for "recent jobs" tab).
+ - `can_download_files`: Can download matched file contents.

+It's possible to assign some of this roles directly (instead of giving the `user` role), but they're currently not considered stable and may change in some future new version.

+(**Note**: in the current version there is no isolation between users, and users can view/stop/delete each other queries.
+This may change in the future)

 ## OIDC integration